 - Prescot Town Council

 - St Mary & St Paul’s CE Primary School – our church school, on Bryer Road, Prescot

 Events are temporarily offline, as we are learning to be a different kind of church in challenging times.

-We remain God’s Church, however, and even when the building is out of use, we are still the family of God.
+We remain God’s Church, even when when the building is out of use, and we are still the family of God.
 We remain united in prayer, and clergy and members of the parish are working hard to make sure we all remain in contact in difficult times.
 If you find you are struggling, please contact us.